liquidev/shitchat/README.md

 ```
 You might need to open the port in your router for others to be able to connect.

-For extra help, use the `/help` command in your shitchat session.
+For extra help, use the `/help` command in your shitchat client session.

+## Configuring

+If the shitchat config file doesn't exist, the server will generate one and put
+it in the current working directory.
+Feel free to change options as you wish;
+any errors you make will be pointed out.
+If you want to change the file used for
+configuration, use the option `-c:<other config file>` when starting the server.

 ## Compiling